-All of this should lead you to ask: Can your brand and marketing operations withstand — let alone support — more change?
+All of this should lead you to ask: Can your marketing and brandoperations withstand — let alone support — more change?
 And how will you address symptoms of operational breakdown while simultaneously equipping your team to drive your brand forward in the months and years to come?

-We recommend taking a critical look at these four pillars of brand and marketing operations — people, processes, tools, and technology — to identify gaps, mitigate weaknesses, and prepare for the opportunities that lie ahead.
+We recommend taking a critical look at these four pillars of marketing and brand operations — people, processes, tools, and technology — to identify gaps, mitigate weaknesses, and prepare for the opportunities that lie ahead.

-Ask your brand and marketing team about their pain points
+Ask your marketing and brand team about their pain points

-You can’t shore up your brand and marketing operations without understanding exactly what the problems are.
+You can’t shore up your marketing and brand operations without understanding exactly what the problems are.
 And although the symptoms you’re noticing may provide clues about where the breakdowns occur, the best way to understand what you’re dealing with is to talk directly to your people.